Healthy Life Trainer

 • You can also add any nut butter like peanut butter, almond butter, cashew butter, pumpkin seed butter or sunflower butter for some extra nutty flavour.

 • You can also add rolled oats to these energy bites to make them extra crunchy and delicious.
-You can also use gluten-free oats for a healthier option.
+You can also use gluten-free oats if you like.

 • Adding some honey, maple syrup, or brown rice syrup works great for some added sweetness.